 TOR Kenward Family Wines was founded in 2001 by Tor Kenward and his wife Susan.
 Tor first came to the Napa Valley in 1975 as a wine buyer for several retail shops including one in Santa Barbara.
 Hooked by the valley and the wine business, his first job in the Napa Valley was as a tour guide at Beringer.
-Ultimately he spent 27 years as an executive at Beringer Winery before “retiring” and creating the FOR Kenward Family Wines label.
+Ultimately he spent 27 years at Beringer Winery later as an executive at the winery before “retiring” and creating the FOR Kenward Family Wines label.
 While at Beringer he created a cooking series – working with a number of notable chefs.
 Over the years he befriended some of the iconic winemakers in the valley including André Tchelistcheff, Robert Mondavi and Myron & Alice Nightingale and others integral to the world of food and wine including Julia Child.

 During his time at Beringer he had access to some of Beringer’s best vineyards and he would make a barrel of wine each year (for friends and family, never produced commercially).
 Upon leaving Beringer, he was not yet ready to ‘retire’.
 One should keep in mind there is always a select group of former winery employees and executives who never really retire from the wine business.

-We originally tasted some of Tor’s earlier vintages many years ago at a tasting in Pasadena and then followed up where we both met at his house just north of St. Helena.
+We originally tasted some of Tor’s earlier vintages many years ago at a tasting in Pasadena and then followed up with Tor where we met at his house just north of St. Helena.

 The focus for TOR Wines is on single vineyard premium Chardonnay and Cabernet Sauvignon from some of Napa’s best vineyards (including several prominent hillside vineyards) for these particular varietals.
 Throughout his decades in the wine industry Tor has learned where a number of the valley’s most premium vineyards are located and through his contacts at Beringer he was able to gain access to some of these properties.
 Despite not owning vineyards for the TOR wines Tor is personally extremely involved in the actual farming decisions including canopy management, fruit loads, pruning, harvest decisions and other integral vineyard management decisions.